Supernatural (American TV series): Series overview

+Eric Kripke era

 Season 1

 The first season consists of 22 episodes.
 It premiered on The WB on September 13, 2005, and concluded on May 4, 2006.
 The first 16 episodes aired on Tuesdays at 9:00 pm, after which the series was rescheduled to Thursdays at 9:00 pm.
+Series creator Eric Kripke also served as its showrunner, a position he would hold for five seasons.

-After their father goes missing during a "hunting trip," Dean Winchester tracks down his brother Sam at Stanford University and they begin to live a life on the road, in Dean's black 1967 Chevrolet Impala.
-However, their father is not a typical hunter: he hunts supernatural creatures like ghosts, vampires, and spirits, and has trained his sons to do the same.
+After their father goes missing during a "hunting trip", Dean Winchester tracks down his brother Sam at Stanford University and they begin to live a life on the road, in Dean's black 1967 Chevrolet Impala.
+However, their father is not a typical hunter: he hunts supernatural creatures like ghosts, vampires, and demons, and has trained his sons to do the same.
 Along the way, Sam and Dean save innocent people, fight creatures and ghosts, and collect clues to their father's whereabouts.

 Season 2

 The second season consists of 22 episodes, and it aired on Thursdays at 9:00 pm on The CW, beginning September 28, 2006, and ending May 17, 2007.

 Sam and Dean continue to hunt the demon Azazel.
 Part of Azazel's master plan is revealed as he gathers Sam and others with similar psychic abilities to fight each other, leading to Sam's death.
 Dean makes a deal with a crossroads demon to bring Sam back in exchange for his soul, which will be collected in one year and taken to Hell.
 With the help of the spirit of John Winchester, Dean kills Azazel and the portal is closed.